-Currently, NIPSCO LLC intends to close the BSP by removing source materials pursuant to 40 CFR §257.102(c) as the first step in the corrective measure for the BSP.
+Removal of source material is the first step in the corrective measure for the BSP.
 Therefore, the ACM focused on residuals in groundwater upon closure of the BSP and identified five potential groundwater corrective measure alternatives for possible implementation.
 The five alternatives include monitored natural attenuation (MNA), groundwater extraction for treatment with three options for discharge (surface water, publicly owned treatment works, and groundwater reinjection), and a permeable reactive barrier (PRB).
 These five alternatives were also considered viable for the other impoundments slated for closure at the MCGS because of similar contaminants and the proximity of impoundments to one another.